InteractionCo/mcp-server-template/README.md

 5. Render will automatically detect the `render.yaml` configuration

 Your server will be available at `https://your-service-name.onrender.com/mcp` (NOTE THE `/mcp`!)

-## Poke Setup

-You can connect your MCP server to Poke at (poke.com/settings/connections)[poke.com/settings/connections].
-To test the connection explitly, ask poke somethink like `Tell the subagent to use the "{connection name}" integration's "{tool name}" tool`.
-If you run into persistent issues of poke not calling the right MCP (e.g. after you've renamed the connection) you may send `clearhistory` to poke to delete all message history and start fresh.
-We're working hard on improving the integration use of Poke :)

 ## Customization